-withdraw from no more than five courses with no impact on GPA.
+May 13 Friday Textbook Rental Return Due Date Last day to return rental textbooks for the semester.
+The late return of textbooks is not an option and books are considered purchased by the studen if not returned by the deadline. ' Intersession 2016 April 11 Monday Intersession 2016 Registration Begins May 10 Tuesday Registration ends May 11 Wednesday First day of classes May 11 Wednesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than 16 credit hours with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
-(See "Satisfactory Academic Progress.")
-No adjustment of tuition and fees for withdrawal from individual classes.
-January 12 Saturday University withdrawal (withdrawal from all classes) begins.
-WU grades for all classes with no impact on GPA.
+(See "Satisfactory Academic Progress").
+May 11 Wednesday University withdrawal (withdrawal from all classes) begins WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
-(See "Satisfactory Academic Progress.")
+(See "Satisfactory Academic Progress").
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who are not enrolled for one or more semesters must apply for readmission.
-January 12 Saturday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
-Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
-January 17 Thursday Deadline for X (No-Show) grades Faculty assign X grades to students on the class roster, but who have never attended.
+May 11 Wednesday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+May 12 Thursday Deadline for X (No-Show) grades Faculty assign X grades to students on the class roster, but who have never attended.
 See "Interim Grades" for more information.
-January 21 Monday Martin Luther King, Jr. Birthday Holiday University closed January 24 Thursday Issuance of student refunds begin February 8 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+May 13 Friday No Show Drops Registration cancelled for No Shows May 18 Wednesday Deadline for withdrawing from individual class(es) Undergraduate students are permitted to withdraw from no more than 16 credit hours with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-February 22 Friday Deadline for withdrawing from the university (all classes in term).
-WU grades for all classes with no impact on GPA.
+May 19 Thursday Midterm grades due Faculty assign A, B, C, D or F grades at mid-term to provide an assessment of student progress during the first half of the semester.
+See "Midterm Grades" for more information.
+May 20 Friday Interim grading period ends Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+May 20 Friday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
-(See "Satisfactory Academic Progress.")
+(See "Satisfactory Academic Progress").
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who are not enrolled for one or more semesters must apply for readmission.
-February 22 Friday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
-Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
-February 27 Wednesday Last day of classes Final exams are given on last day of classes in 8-week classes.
+May 26 Thursday Last day of classes / Final Exams May 27 Friday Final grades due Summer I 2016